Short mysteries, surprise endings and perhaps a murder or two

 A woman makes a daring escape after robbing a bank–with help from a passing cop.
 Two con men run into each other again–with unusual results–when they’re both working the same resort hotel.
-A detective sergeant surprises his inspector by solving a murder at a snowed-in manor.
-These are some of the seemingly complex stories begun and resolved in exactly 100 words.
+A detective sergeant surprises his inspector by solving a murder at a snowed-in manor house.
+These are some of the seemingly complex stories begun and resolved in 100 words.

 On the House